-

 Requirements and Assessment

 Assessment is through assignments, written examinations and in some cases practical laboratory sessions.
 Exams take place at the end of each semester.
-All modules from the programme will be individually assessed.
+All modules from the course will be individually assessed.

-The course is delivered by blended learning on a part-time basis.
-Candidates will receive learning materials in both online and in hard copy format for each module.
+The course is delivered by online learning on a part-time basis.
+Candidates will receive learning materials in online format for each module.
 Materials will be specifically designed for independent study and will be supplemented by supporting reading material and interactive learning resources where appropriate.
-The course requires attendance on campus for approximately 10 hours per module, mainly on Saturdays.
+The course requires attendance online for approximately 10 hours per module, mainly on Saturdays.

 Entry Requirements

-Applicants must have successfully completed the Diploma in Science & Technology Studies or a related NFQ Level 7 qualification, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.
+Applicants should have a Diploma at NFQ Level 7 of 90 ECTS minimum, in a Science, Engineering or Technical area, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.

 Entry requirements for part-time students can be found in our FAQs section (i.e. age, english language requirements etc.).